What Does "Hashtag" Mean & How Do You Use One?

 My favorite summer memory is going to the state fair with my family when I was 5.
 I won a prize at ring toss! #winningsummer

 When you enter these giveaways, you need to make sure that the giveaway's sponsor can see the posts you make to count your entry.
-Check that your Twitter profile is set to public, not private, or you'll be wasting time entering.
+Check that your Twitter profile is set to public, not private, or your entry will not be counted..

 Hashtag sweepstakes on Instagram, Pinterest, and other social media platforms work in a similar way.

 Hashtags are a quick and easy way to find like-minded people to follow, to attract more people to the posts you make, and to enter giveaways and win fun prizes, all while injecting more personality into your posts.
-You can't really go wrong, so play around with them when you post on social media and see what a difference they make!
+Play around with them when you post on social media and see what a difference they make!

 Adweek, "The History of the Hashtag in Social Media Marketing," accessed May 29, 2020.